lgarron/hash-oll/README.md

   - All letters.
   - "O" for "oriented", reminiscent of 0 (zero, i.e. "nothing to orient").
   - Corner orientation letters based on shape.
   - Edge orientation based on the sides with edges that need to be solved.
+(The table here uses U side edge order matching the Reid spec — F, R, L, B — used by ACube and other software.)

 Caveats: